Classification: Multikinase Inhibitor

 About Sorafenib (Nexavar®)

-Sorafenib is a type of targeted therapy.
+Sorafenib is a type of targeted therapy called a multikinase inhibitor.
 This means it works by targeting receptors specific to the cancer cells, therefore decreasing side effects caused by damage to the healthy cells.
+A kinase is an enzyme that promotes cell growth.
+There are many types of kinases, which control different phases of cell growth.
 Sorafenib actually works by targeting two specific receptors, RAF kinase and VEGF receptors.
-Blocking the first receptor (RAF kinase) slows down cell division and tumor growth.
+Blocking the RAF kinase slows down cell division and tumor growth.
 VEGF receptors are responsible for angiogenesis, or the development of new blood vessels by and for the tumor, so blocking these receptors essentially attacks the tumor's source of nutrients.

 How to Take Sorafenib

 Sorafenib comes as a tablet to take by mouth.
 It is usually taken twice a day and should be taken on an empty stomach, 1 hour before or 2 hours after eating.
 Take sorafenib at around the same times every day.
 If you miss a dose, skip the missed dose and take the next dose at the scheduled time.
 Do not try to catch up or double the next dose.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: warfarin, , carbamazepine, rifampin, phenytoin, St. John's wort, and phenobarbital.
 Be sure to tell your healthcare provider about all medications and supplements you take.